 We do however appreciate that is not always possible.
 For example, in cases involving Parental Alienation or False Allegations an agreement is unlikely to be reached.
 In that situation our experienced team can assist you making an Application to the Court for an Order under the Children Act 1989.

-We offer a free initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.
+We offer an initial call with one of our representatives in order to assess whether we are able to assist you and to discuss anticipated fees for our services.